Jump to contentJump to search

 The courses are typically delivered in English as well as in other languages such as French, German, Polish and Swedish.

-UNIVERSEH’s students will have the opportunity to combine courses across Universities and access foreign language classes in a multilingual environment.
+As an UNIVERSEH student, you will have the opportunity to combine courses across Universities and access foreign language classes in a multilingual environment.

 * Recognition of ECTS credits as part of your study programme depends on the policies and procedures of each UNIVERSEH member university.
 For more information about the policy on credit recognition, please contact the UNIVERSEH Team at your home university.